-This encompasses disruption or failure caused by cyber crime or the ongoing Covid-19 pandemic and covers dealing, trade processing, administrative services, financial and other operational functions.
+This encompasses disruption or failure caused by cyber crime or hybrid working practices and covers dealing, trade processing, administrative services, financial and other operational functions.
 To manage these risks the Board: receives reports from the AIFM and Frostrow Capital LLP on compliance with applicable laws and regulations; reviews internal control reports and key policies of the AIFM, Investment Manager, Custodian and Frostrow; reviews reports from the Depositary; maintains a risk matrix which details the risks to which the Company is exposed and the controls relied upon to manage those risks; and receives updates on pending changes to the legal and regulatory environment and progress towards the Company's compliance with any relevant future changes.

-In light of the Covid-19 pandemic, the service providers of the Company have again confirmed that they have all necessary business continuity procedures in place including enabling to work from home, increased IT and Cyber security awareness as well as team and client meetings via video conference calls.
+The service providers of the Company have again confirmed that they have all necessary business continuity procedures in place including enabling to work from home, increased IT and cyber security awareness as well as team and client meetings via video conference calls as and when required.
 The Board continues to monitor the performance of all service providers given the ability of many employees to work remotely even post-lockdowns.